huangyz0918/Hackintosh-Installer-University/README.md

 :loudspeaker: This is a open source tutorial for Hackintosh installation and it does not charge readers any fee.

-:loudspeaker: As we know, Hackintosh is potentially illegal because doing this is in violation of the end-user license agreement [(EULA)](http://images.apple.com/legal/sla/docs/macosx107.pdf) from Apple for macOS.
+:loudspeaker: As we known, Hackintosh is potentially illegal because doing this is in violation of the end-user license agreement [(EULA)](http://images.apple.com/legal/sla/docs/macosx107.pdf) from Apple for macOS.
 So we just focus on the technologies related to Hackintosh and do not allow using this for commercial activities.
 If you want to start, please read this license in detail first and remember you are a geek, not a criminal.

 Here are some other language versions:
 - [中文版本](README-CN.md)